-As of March 29, 2018, the Board of Directors comprises thirteen (13) Directors, seven (7) of whom are Independent Directors (including one (1) woman), three (3) Non-executive Inside Directors, and three (3) Executive Directors.
-Eleven (11) meetings were held in fiscal year 2017.
+As of March 29, 2019, the Board of Directors comprises eleven (11) Directors, seven (7) of whom are Independent Directors (including one (1) woman), three (3) Non-executive Inside Directors, and one (1) Executive Director.
+Sakon Uda, an Independent Director, serves as Chairman of the Board of Directors.
+Fourteen (14) meetings were held in fiscal year 2018.